 Can Canada recognize divorces from all countries?

 Generally, yes.
-If the divorce followed the rules of that country, Canada will usually give it a thumbs up.
+If the divorce followed the rules of that country, Canada would usually give it a thumbs up.
 But there's a catch - at least one spouse needs to have lived in that country for a year before the divorce.

 What about religious divorces?